PatternsTechGit/PT_Fontawesome_Bootstrap/README.md

 # Bootstrap
 Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
+For more details [Click Here](https://getbootstrap.com/)

 Here are the steps to install bootstrap in angular application.